ALL TRAILS CELEBRATION IN THE RANGELEY LAKES AND HIGH PEAKS REGION OF WESTERN MAINE!

 Ride up onto the western shoulder of Saddleback Mountain and experience remote Moose and Deer Pond.
 This trip offers wonderful views.
 Bring a picnic lunch or even a fishing pole to try your luck!

 Meet up at 1:30pm at Ecopologicon for a paddle on scenic Haley Pond, part of the Northern Forest Canoe Trail, with a local guide.
 Kayaks, canoes and paddle boats are available for $12.
 Please sign up for the paddle on Saturday at the High Peaks Alliance or Northern Forest Canoe Trail display table.

 Group Mt Biking Trip at the Rangeley Trails Center on Saddleback Mountain: Meeting time TBD

-Come ride the gorgeous single track wending its way through the Rangeley Trails Center in Dallas Plantation.
+Come ride the gorgeous single track winding its way through the Rangeley Trails Center in Dallas Plantation.
 This is an intermediate ride.
 There will also be a beginner ride on the Railroad Loop Trail, which starts in Rangeley on Depot street, follows the old railroad bed out of town and then climbs Dallas Hill North of Saddleback Lake.
 Bikers then make their way back along the hill and down into town.
-(Meeting time and location TBD) Please sign up for both of these great rides with the Carrabasset Region New England Mountain Biking Association on Saturday.
+(Meeting time and location TBD) Please sign up for both of these great rides with the Carrabassett Region New England Mountain Biking Association on Saturday.

 For more information please keep checking back with us!